-Monumental Post Acute Care At Woodside Park is in Philadelphia, Pennsylvania, which turns out to have quite a few nursing homes.
-This nursing home received an overall grade of C, which is a solid score.
-This grade is not too far off the city grade for Philadelphia, which is a B-.
+Monumental Post Acute Care At Woodside Park is in Philadelphia, Pennsylvania.
+The city offers several options.
+This nursing home received an uninspiring overall grade of D, which is a lower end score.
+In our grading scheme, this is ranked as one of the five worst rated nursing homes in Philadelphia.
+In a city with countless other facilities, you ought to be able to find an alternative.
 More information on this nursing home's category grades may be found below.
-Its best category was long-term care, which is addressed in the next paragraph.
+Its best category was inspections, which is addressed in the next paragraph.

 Monumental Post Acute Care At Woodside Park